This page provides a high-level quick start guide to getting started with your ALMS with Connectivity account.

 To register and activate your device:

 For full details on the register process, refer to the Register documentation .

 You can continue to have a single view of your entire fleet of Sierra Wireless products.
-You non-Ready-to-Connect gateways can be use either the AirLink Complete or ALMS plans, providing the same solutions your have been used to, just billed monthly instead of using tokens.
+Your non-Ready-to-Connect gateways and routers can be activated on the AirLink Complete or AirLink Premium plans (depending on device eligibility), providing the same solutions your have been used to, just billed monthly instead of using tokens.